 Teaching through television: Experimental evidence on entrepreneurship education in Tanzania

 Can television be used to teach and foster entrepreneurship among youth in developing countries?
 We report from a randomized control field experiment of an edutainment show on entrepreneurship broadcasted over almost three months on national television in Tanzania.
-The field experiment involved more than two thousand secondary school students, where the treatment group was incentivized to watch the edutainment show.
-We find short-term evidence of the edutainment show inspiring the viewers to become more interested in entrepreneurship and business and shaping non-cognitive traits such as risk- and time preferences, and long-term evidence of more business startups; in general, the treatment effects are more pronounced for the female viewers.
-However, we also find evidence that the encouragement of entrepreneurship discouraged investment in schooling;administrative data show a negative treatment effect on school performance and long-term survey data show that fewer treated students continue schooling.
+The field experiment involved more than 2,000 secondary school students, where the treatment group was incentivized to watch the edutainment show.
+We find some suggestive evidence of the edutainment show making the viewers more interested in entrepreneurship and business, particularly among females.
+However, our main finding is a negative effect: the edutainment show discouraged investment in schooling without convincingly replacing it with some other valuable activity.
+Administrative data show a strong negative treatment effect on school performance, and long-term survey data show that fewer treated students continue schooling, but we do not find much evidence of the edutainment show causing an increase in business ownership.
+The fact that an edutainment show for entrepreneurship caused the students to invest less in education carries a general lesson to the field experimental literature by showing the importance of taking a broad view of possible implications of a field intervention.